-It goes without saying, Amazon & Walmart are great low-price options for decor.
-But other sources to remember are your local consignment or thrift store.
+It goes without saying, Amazon & Target are great low-price options for decor, but other sources to remember are your local consignment or thrift store.
 Salvation Army & Goodwill can be a treasure trove in the right neighborhood.
 Sometimes a quality piece can feel like new with a can of paint or re-upholstery.

-Craigslist & Facebook Marketplace (or Garage sale Groups) are another thing to consider.
+Facebook Marketplace (+ garage sale Groups) and similar resale-apps are another thing to consider.
 To view the best quality quickly, sort the search by ‘high-to-low priced’ items.
 Many model homes need to sell their inventory, and people who relocate quickly sell off barely-used quality furniture.
 You could hit the jackpot here.